gipsi/web-essentials/README.markdown

 modules, and color styles designed for speed, performance, and scalability.

-We will modify it to suite our needs.
-The tradeoffs we are embraceing
+We will modify it to suit our needs.
+The tradeoffs we are embracing
 are:

 * Minimalistic OOCSS which means lots of class names per element